Housing California's 2021 Policy Agenda

 Affirmatively Furthering Fair Housing

-This bill would strengthen requirements for cities and counties to affirmatively further fair housing (AFFH).
-The AFFH duty is critical to ensuring that governmental entities take active steps to dismantle segregation, foster inclusive communities, create equal housing opportunities, address disinvestment in low-income neighborhoods, and protect residents from displacement.
+This bill clarifies various housing element requirements to ensure that cities and counties are meaningfully complying with their legal duty to affirmatively further fair housing (AFFH), which requires public entities to take active steps to dismantle segregation, foster inclusive communities, create equal housing opportunities, address disinvestment in low-income neighborhoods, and protect residents from displacement.

 AB 1304 aligns with the Roadmap Home's goals to advance racial equity, create affordable homes, and protect renters.